 Inside Passage

 Embark on a scenic cruise through the Inside Passage, a network of waterways connecting Alaska’s mainland to its islands.
 Admire the towering glaciers, lush forests, and charming coastal towns.
 September is a great time to spot whales, bears, and eagles along the way.
-(See Also: Where to Visit in Indianapolis?
+(See Also: Where to Visit in Glasgow?
 Hidden Gems)

 Fairbanks